$500 OFF ENDS NOVEMBER 15TH - DON’T MISS OUT!

 Immerse yourself in the rich and diverse culture of Vietnam through a photography journey like no other.
-Join Jord as you traverse the lush rice terraces, bustling markets, and mist-covered mountains of northern and central Vietnam.
-This workshop goes beyond sightseeing—you'll capture authentic moments of local life and culture while refining your skills in a supportive setting.
+Get ready to traverse the lush tea plantations, bustling markets, and quaint fishing communities of northern and central Vietnam.
+This workshop goes beyond sightseeing - you'll capture authentic moments of local life and culture while refining your skills in a supportive setting.
 With personalized guidance, you’ll elevate your photography technique, enhance your editing prowess, and gain insights into making your mark as a travel photographer.
 Experience Vietnam like a local, capturing life away from the typical tourist trail.

 The Itinerary